naveen9390839942/NewProject/README.md

 it conatins the previleges like crud operations and and after succesful login into account index page contain list of employees in that database.

+## Admin Options
+- Delete The Account
+- Update The Account
+- Select The Account
+-  Retrive The Information

 ![emp](https://via.placeholder.com/468x300?text=App+Screenshot+Here)